PaulineMitchell/pacpac/readme.md

 There are 3 mazes to play through.
 This is thrice as many as the original pac-man :)

+Presenting the old game but a new and fun game for us video-gamer lovers!

+The arcade game can now be installed and ready to play as long as you want – or where ever you are!
+The arcade game I played was distributed for free, while my husband is at work I’m here playing and enjoying the lazy Sunday *wink* you can also look some of the features [here](http://healthydogbeds.com/).

 You need the [löve](http://love2d.org) game engine to play.
 The current code is written for löve v0.9.2.

 The original code was written in under 24 hours as a challenge.
-My wife didn't believe I could make a pac-man-like game in a day.
+My husband didn't believe I could make a pac-man-like game in a day.
 Here's a fun [first 24-hour evolution of the game in screenshots](http://tylerneylon.com/pacpac/).

 ## How to install and run